 Grenoble Auvergne-rhone-alpes, France Travel Guide

-The TAG the network is for easy navigation within Grenoble and its surrounding agglomeration.
-It focuses on connecting areas, meaning you can reach most attractions and neighborhoods not having a car.
+The TAG network is for easy navigation within Grenoble and its surrounding agglomeration.
+It focuses on connecting areas, meaning you can reach most attractions and neighborhoods without a car.

 The trolley network forms the backbone of Grenoble's public transport.
 There are 5 lines (A, B, C, D, E) that cover key thoroughfares.
 These lines connect the city center, university campuses, and important neighborhoods.
 Trams are modern, clean, and run frequently.

-Tickets are simple to purchase at tram stops from machines that sell snacks and drinks, TAG agencies, or some tobacconists.
-Single tickets, Carnet (10-pack), Day Pass, and Multi-Day Passes are present.
+Tickets are straightforward to purchase at tram stops from machines that sell snacks and drinks, TAG agencies, or some tobacconists.
+Single-journey tickets, Carnet (10-pack), Day Pass, and Multi-Day Passes are present.

-Public transport generally is active from around 5:00 AM to 1:00 AM daily.
+Public transport generally functions from around 5:00 AM to 1:00 AM daily.
 Service is reduced on Sundays and public holidays.
 Trams typically run every 5-10 minutes during peak hours.

-Trams and most buses are low-floor and wheelchair accessible.
+Trams and most buses are low-level and wheelchair accessible.
 Tram stops have ramps, making boarding and disembarking easy for those with mobility aids.

 Licensed taxis are white or black with a "Taxi" sign on the roof and the meter inside.